Jesus não Tem Dentes no País dos Banguelas

 Jesus não Tem Dentes no País dos Banguelas (Portuguese for "Jesus Has no Teeth in the Land of the Toothless") is the fourth studio album by Brazilian rock band Titãs, released on November 23, 1987.
 Like its predecessor Cabeça Dinossauro, it was produced by Liminha and featured electronic music experimentations and funk rock influences, besides tackling social issues in its lyrics.
 Its recording took place at Nas Nuvens studio in Rio de Janeiro and lasted for little more than two months.

 It was promoted at the 1988 Hollywood Rock, which boosted the band's popularity.
 Songs such as "Lugar Nenhum", "Nome aos Bois" and especially "Comida", which became an anthem for student activists, became notorious among the public.

 The album was a critical and commercial success, being considered one of the best and most important albums by the band and being certified double platinum by (then) ABPD in 1994.
 In 2011, it was re-released and made available for digital download the following year.

 Background and production

 The band's previous album Cabeça Dinossauro was a commercial success and is considered a Brazilian rock landmark.

-Titãs already had their songs ready for the album, but were awaiting the return of producer Liminha, who was in London working with Sigue Sigue Sputnik, in order to commence work in studio on 20 August.
+Titãs already had their songs ready for the album but were awaiting the return of producer Liminha, who was in London working with Sigue Sigue Sputnik, in order to commence work in studio on 20 August.
+Despite that, vocalist and keyboardist Sérgio Britto said that Jesus marks a new point of integration with him, because in the previous effort the band entered the studio with the album "pretty much done".

+When he returned, he brought an extensive musical material and asked the group to dedicate three days to listen to it.
+The repertoire included Control, by Janet Jackson, and albums by Robert Palmer, The Power Station, Joe Jackson and Jamaican dub.

 The recording began amidst its predecessor's promotional tour, at Nas Nuvens studios.
-On 24 October, its mixing was finished and the material was sent to Townhouse Studios in London.
+On 24 October, its mixing was finished, and the material was sent to Townhouse Studios in London.